AndFChat/AndFChat/README.md

 - jackson-mapper-asl.1.9.7.jar

 ## FAQ
-***Switching from wlan(WiFi) -> mobile internet or mobile internet -> wlan is disconnecting me, help?!***
+***Switching between Wifi networks or between WiFi and mobile internet is disconnecting me, help?!***
 Sorry, you are switching IP addresses.
-I see no easy way to fix this, despite reconnecting with the other IP, but automatic reconnecting is not implemented right now.
+There is no easy way to fix this, other than reconnecting with the other IP, but automatic reconnecting is not implemented right now.

-***Why can I only connect with one character at the same time?
+***Why can I only connect with one character at a time?
 Will there be any update to fix this?***
 There is barely enough space on a phone for one character.
 We currently don't see any reason to complicate this by adding multiple connections at the same time.

-***How do I post Ads?***
+***How do I post an ad?***
 There are two ways to post an ad:
-1. Start your post with /ad [text] that will automatically post as ad.
+1. Starting your post with /ad [text] will automatically post the text as an ad.
-2. Write your post and don't send it, select Post ad in the action Menu.
+2. Write your post and don't send it, select Post Ad in the Actions menu.

+***How do I ignore or unignore a user?***
+Just type /ignore [name] to ignore, or /unignore [name] to unignore.